-In accordance with Government Auditing Standards, we have also issued our report dated April 3, 2023, on our consideration of Tri-County Interlocal Co-Op, School District K001, Carter County, Oklahoma's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contract and grant agreements and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of Tri-County Interlocal Co-Op, School District K001, Carter County, Oklahoma's internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Governmental Auditing Standards in considering Tri-County Interlocal Co-Op, School District K001, Carter County, Oklahoma's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated April 3, 2024, on our consideration of Tri-County Interlocal Co-Op, School District K001, Carter County, Oklahoma's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contract and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and not to provide an opinion on the effectiveness of Tri-County Interlocal Co-Op, School District K001, Carter County, Oklahoma's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Governmental Auditing Standards in considering Tri-County Interlocal Co-Op, School District K001, Carter County over financial reporting and compliance.